Duxah/FreePCB-2/edit_fp_poly.md

 ![](pictures/antenna2.png)

-You can create a part consisting of several.
-To do this, select the Import Footprint menu item and import other footprints into the current footprint.
+You can create a footprint consisting of several.
+To do this, select the `Import Footprint` menu item and import other footprints into the current footprint.

 ![](pictures/multi_part.png)